July 18, 20257 min read

 Parchment paper can block airflow and even catch fire if added during preheating.
 It should only go in once food is on top to weigh it down.

-Tip: Use perforated parchment made for air fryers and only add it after preheating.
+Tip: Use perforated parchment made for convection appliances and only add it after preheating.

 8. Not Cleaning the Basket Regularly